Please click on a Subject header to view documents about those topics.

 Implementation

 At Lings Primary School, Children will engage in alternate terms of full computing teaching, followed by shorter embedding terms in which computing knowledge and skills are applied to other subject areas.
 Employing cross-curricular links supports children to make connections and remember the steps they have been taught.
-Lings Primary School’s computing curriculum is based on the Teach Computing Curriculum, which is aligned to match the breadth and ambition of the National Curriculum, and we have developed this using the expertise of the Denbigh School Computing Hub.
+Lings Primary School’s computing curriculum is based on the Teach Computing Curriculum, which is aligned to match the breadth and ambition of the National Curriculum.

 The Teach Computing units for Key Stages 1 and 2 are based on a spiral curriculum.
 Substantive and disciplinary knowledge are mapped across each topic and year group to ensure systematic progression.
 This means that each of the themes is revisited regularly (at least once in each year group), and pupils revisit each theme through a new unit that consolidates and builds on prior learning within that theme.
 This style of curriculum design reduces the amount of knowledge lost through forgetting, as topics are revisited yearly.
 The implementation of the curriculum also ensures a balanced coverage of computer science, information technology and digital literacy.
 The children will have experiences of all three strands in each year group, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning is built upon.